 Cash and cash equivalents that potentially subject CPC to a concentration of credit risk include cash accounts with banks that exceed the Federal Deposit Insurance Corporation ("FDIC") insurance limits.
 Cash accounts are insured up to \$250,000 per depositor.
-As of June 30, 2021, there was approximately \$7,610,000 of cash and cash equivalents that exceeded FDIC limits.
+As of June 30, 2022 and 2021, there was approximately \$51,158,000 and \$7,610,000 of cash, cash equivalents and restricted cash that exceeded FDIC limits, respectively.